 - Our focal point for teaching natural science education

-- Continual monitoring of landforms and ecosystems for potential threats
+- Monitoring of landforms and ecosystems for potential threats

 We often hear from our visitors, students, and donors “your process sounds time intensive and expensive”.
 In fact, it is a never-ending process and restoration comes at a cost of roughly $5,000-$10,000 per acre or more plus the cost of annual maintenance that follows.